leifoolsen/jersey2-guicepersist-example/readme.md

 use the Guice servlet module or the Guice persist filter - which anyway should be regarded as redundant components in a stateless JAX-RS container.

-Typically, in a servlet environment, Guice is bootstrapped trough a ServletModule, and the HTTP request [Unit of Work](https://github.com/google/guice/wiki/Transactions) lifecycle is managed trough a PersistFilter.
-Since a servlet filter is unnecessary in JAX-RS, one can use a combined JAX-RS ContainerRequest Response Filter to handle Unit of Work.
-Beyond that, to ensure that each request get it's own thread safe entity manager, an ```Provider<EntityManager>``` should be injected rather than injecting the entity manager directly.
+To ensure that each request get it's own thread safe entity manager, an ```Provider<EntityManager>``` should be injected rather than injecting the entity manager directly.

-With the Guice HK2 bridge in place, bootstrapping Guice in pure Java or in a JAX-RS container is no different.

 ## Set up Guice persist with integration tests

+TODO: Add some text to each section

 ### Domain
 ```java